pierrejacques/IPA.js/README.md

 -  _**x**_ contains numbers while _**y**_ contains strings.
 -  _**x**_ and _**y**_ should have same lengths, which is quite common in data-visualization scenerios.

 Initially designed for JSON data checking, IPA currently does **not** support data types that can't be present with JSON well _(e.g Symbol, Set, Map, RegExp etc.)_.
-The following introduces the six basic kinds of _template object_ syntax.
+The following introduces the six basic strategies for _template object_.

 **- required**